MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreatetransformw.md

 ---
 UID: NF:icm.CMCreateTransformW
 title: CMCreateTransformW
 description: Deprecated.
 There is no replacement API because this one was no longer being used.
-Developers of alternate CMM modules are not required to implement it. tech.root: wcs ms.date: 02/01/2021
+Developers of alternate CMM modules are not required to implement it.
+(CMCreateTransformW) tech.root: wcs ms.date: 02/01/2021
 targetos: Windows